ellakoa/postcard-poem/content/posts/lavender-fields.md

   distance on a sunny day. "
 poem: |-
   Fields of lavender
-  Summer’s dry air drenched with scent
+  Summers dry air drenched with scent
   Distilled and bottled.
 alignPoemLeft: false
 address: |-